Rimini

-Rimini (/ˈrɪmɪni/ RIM-in-ee, /it/; Rémin or Rémne; Ariminum) is a city in the Emilia-Romagna region of Northern Italy.
+Rimini (/ˈrɪmɪni/ RIM-in-ee; /it/; Rémin or Rémne; Ariminum) is a city and municipality (comune) in the region of Emilia-Romagna in northern Italy.
+As of 2026, with a population of 150,774, it is the 26th-largest city in Italy.

 Sprawling along the Adriatic Sea, Rimini is situated at a strategically-important north-south passage along the coast at the southern tip of the Po Valley.
 It is one of the most notable seaside resorts in Europe, with a significant domestic and international tourist economy.
 The first bathing establishment opened in 1843.
 The city is also the birthplace of the film director Federico Fellini, and the nearest Italian city to the independent Republic of San Marino.

 The ancient Romans founded the colonia of Ariminum in 268 BC, constructing the Arch of Augustus and the Ponte di Tiberio at the start of strategic roads that ended in Rimini.
 During the Renaissance, the city benefited from the court of the House of Malatesta, hosting artists like Leonardo da Vinci and producing the Tempio Malatestiano.
 In the 19th century, Rimini hosted many movements campaigning for Italian unification.
 Much of the city was destroyed during World War II, and it earned a gold medal for civic valour for its partisan resistance.
 In recent years, the Rimini Fiera has become one of the largest sites for trade fairs and conferences in Italy.

-As of 2025, Rimini has 150,630 inhabitants, with 340,665 living in the eponymous province, making it the twenty-eighth largest city in Italy.